fachat/MicroPET/CPLD/README.md

 The first thing the boot code does is to copy itself to Fast RAM, and switch over the two RAM chips.

+## Control Ports

+### Micro-PET

+There are two control ports at $e800 and $e801.
+They are currently only writable.

+#### $e800 (59392) Video Control

+- Bit 0: 0= character display, 1= hires display
+- Bit 1: 0= 40 column display, 1= 80 column display
+- Bit 2: 0= character memory in bank 0, 1= character memory in video bank (see memory map)
+- Bit 3: 0= double pixel rows, 1= single pixel rows (also 400 px vertical hires)
+- Bit 4: 0= interlace mode (only every second rasterline), 1= duplicate rasterlines
+- Bit 5-6: unused, must be 0
+- Bit 7: 0= video enabled; 1= video disabled

+### Interlace

+In normal mode (after reset), the VGA video circuit runs in interlace mode, i.e. only every second raster line is displayed with video data.
+Writing a "1" into Video Control register bit 4, interlace is switched off, and every single line is displayed with video data.

+As long as bit 3 is 0, every rasterline is displayed twice, to get to the same height as in interlace mode.
+If bit 3 is 1, then every rasterline is a new rasterline.
+So, setting bit 3=1 and bit 4=1 gives double the number of character rows (or raster rows in bitmap mode).

+#### $e801 (59393) Memory Map Control

+- Bit 0: 0= allow cross-bank access in emulation mode, 1= lock CPU into bank 0 in emulation mode
+- Bit 1: 0= normal mode, 1= initial boot mode, swap FRAM and VRAM (see above)
+- Bit 2: unused, must be 0
+- Bit 3: 0= 8296 mode is disabled / locked ($fff0 disabled); 1= 8296 control port $fff0 enabled
+- Bit 4: 0= $009xxx is writable, 1= write protected
+- Bit 5: 0= $00Axxx is writable, 1= write protected
+- Bit 6: 0= $00Bxxx is writable, 1= write protected
+- Bit 7: 0= $00C000-$00FFFF is writable, 1=write protected (except I/O window at $e8xx)

+#### $e802 (59394) Low32k Bank

+- Bit 0-3: number of 32k bank in 512k RAM, for the lowest 32k of system
+- Bit 4-7: unused, must be 0

+#### $e803 (59395) Speed Control

+- Bit 0/1: speed mode
+  - 00 = 1 MHz
+  - 01 = 2 MHz
+  - 10 = 4 MHz
+  - 11 = 8 MHz with wait states for video access to VRAM
+- Bit 2-7: unused, must be 0

+### 8296 control port

+This control port enables the RAM mapping in the upper 32k of bank 0, as implemented in the 8296 machine.
+The address of this port is $FFF0.
+To enable it, bit 3 in the Memory Map Control register must be set.

+- Bit 0: 0= write enable in $8000-$bfff, 1= write protected
+- Bit 1: 0= write enable in $c000-$ffff, 1= write protected
+- Bit 2: select one of two block to map for $8000-$bfff (starts either $010000 or $018000)
+- Bit 3: select one of two block to map for $c000-$ffff (starts either $014000 or $01c000)
+- Bit 4: - unused, must be 0 -
+- Bit 5: 0= RAM in $8xxx, 1= screen peek-through the mapped RAM
+- Bit 6: 0= RAM in $e8xx, 1= I/O peek-through the mapped RAM
+- Bit 7: 0= RAM mapping disabled, 1=enabled

 ## CRTC emulation

 The Video code (partially) emulates three CRTC registers: